rail-berkeley/serl/README.md

 **Webpage: https://serl-robot.github.io/**

 SERL provides a set of libraries, env wrappers, and examples to train RL policies for robotic manipulation tasks.
 The following sections describe how to use SERL.
-We will illustate the usage with examples.
+We will illustrate the usage with examples.

 **Table of Contents**
 - [SERL: A Software Suite for Sample-Efficient Robotic Reinforcement Learning](#serl-a-software-suite-for-sample-efficient-robotic-reinforcement-learning)